By Cari Price, Corporate Development Chef, Food IQ

 “Over the past five years, tap water has been one of the fastest growing beverages in American restaurants, representing 10% of the 50 billion beverage servings ordered,” according to the market research company NPD Group.

 Obviously, water will always remain a necessity.

 While it seems we have come full circle, don’t stop exploring new options in healthy beverages.
 When considering your beverage menu, keep in mind that consumers are seeking out the least-processed, best-tasting and most-nutritious beverages they can get.
 And there are a wide variety of beverage occasions that include replenishing, recharging, relaxing, and indulging.
 The healthy beverage standards may be high, but remember, so is the demand.

-* Cari Price is Corporate Development Chef at Food IQ.
-Her experience and expertise in nutrition, food marketing, and the restaurant industry give her clients a unique advantage in the development of strategically relevant menu ideas.
+* Cari Price is corporate development chef at Food IQ.
+Her background in nutrition, and experience in food marketing and the restaurant industry, gives her clients a unique advantage in the development of strategically relevant menu ideas.